The architecture for this workload is as follows.

 aws iam create-policy --policy-name SnykECRPolicy --policy-document file://snyk-policy.json

-The content of snyk-policy.json
+The content of snyk-policy.json file is below:

 {